 However, there continues to be a shift toward greater utilization of non-hospital services in the state relative to national rates of growth.
 When calculating savings relative to total cost of care, the three-year cumulative savings estimate is \$364 million, still well above the required savings level.
 Maryland's All-Payer Model Agreement with CMS contains requirements relative to the total cost of care, which includes non-hospital cost increases.
 The purpose is to ensure that cost increases outside of the hospital setting do not undermine the Medicare hospital savings that result from the Model implementation.
-If Maryland exceeds the national total cost of care growth rate in two consecutive years, Maryland is required to provide an explanation of the increase and potentially provide steps for corrective action.
+If Maryland exceeds the national total cost of care growth rate by more than 1.00 percent in any year or exceeds the national total cost of care growth rate in two consecutive years, Maryland is required to provide an explanation of the increase and potentially provide steps for corrective action.